xavierxeon/CertAdmin/README.md

 ## Setup

  * clone this repository
- * if you are missing dependencies while running the setup.sh script
+ * if you are missing dependencies while running certadmin exeute the setup.sh script

 ## Execute the script

-* run certadmin from a command line
+* run certadmin from a command line without any commands

     * you will see a help text telling you what commands are available